ndarilek/rampage/README.md

 There are three robot types, from easiest to most difficult:

 * Dumbasses have minimal visibility range, and don't shoot far or accurately.
+Level 1 is populated exclusively with dumbasses.
 * Jackasses have mid-level visibility and range, and shoot more accurately.
+The jackass is introduced on level 2.
 * Badasses have as much visibility and shot range as you do, and are far more accurate.
+Badasses begin to appear from level 3 onward.

 Robots can sometimes shoot or collide with each other.
-If a robot explodes, it takes out all nearby robots after a short delay.
+If a robot explodes, a shockwave takes out all nearby robots after a short delay.

 Killing multiple robots in a 10-second window was supposed to grant a score bonus, but I haven't implemented scoring yet.
 I did add the bonus system, though, so you'll receive a slightly higher tone for each robot destroyed, and a series of tones when the bonus window clears.